Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/04-Blind XSS(In Depth).md

    - Exploits privileged users (admins, auditors, support agents) with access to sensitive data.
    - Can lead to full system compromise (e.g., stealing admin sessions, pivoting to internal networks).

-3. **Persistence**:
+5. **Persistence**:
    - Payloads remain dormant in logs/databases for weeks/months until triggered.
    - Hard to trace the origin after discovery due to delayed execution.

-3. **Automated Exfiltration**:
+6. **Automated Exfiltration**:
    - Attackers use callback services (XSS Hunter, Interact.sh) to automate data theft without manual interaction.

 ---

 ### **Final Thoughts**
 Blind XSS is a stealthy, high-impact attack that exploits trust boundaries between users and backend systems.
-Proactive defenses (sanitization, CSP, least privilege) and
+Proactive defenses (sanitization, CSP, least privilege) and monitoring are critical to mitigate risks.

+---

+**Next Steps**:
+- Test applications using tools like XSS Hunter or Burp Collaborator.
+- Audit admin interfaces and logs for stored script execution.